Cardiac Medicine Subspecialty Certification Practice Test

 Answer: D

 Explanation: In hypertrophic cardiomyopathy, syncope and chest pain result from left ventricular outflow tract obstruction.
-Metoprolol reduces heart rate and contractility, but verapamil (a non-dihydropyridine calcium channel blocker) is often added to further reduce obstruction and Excellerate diastolic filling.
+Metoprolol reduces heart rate and contractility, but verapamil (a non-dihydropyridine calcium channel blocker) is often added to further reduce obstruction and Boost diastolic filling.
 Nitroprusside worsens obstruction by reducing afterload.
 Amiodarone is used for arrhythmias, not obstruction.
 IV fluids are not indicated without hypovolemia.

 Question: 651